 Governors set the aims and objectives for the school.
 They set the policies and targets for achieving those aims and objectives.
 They monitor and evaluate the progress the school is making and act as a source of challenge and support to the headteacher.
 The headteacher is responsible for the internal organisation, management and control of the school and the implementation of the strategic framework established by the governing board.

-As a Voluntary Aided Church School, the Governing Board is also responsible for ensuring that the school meets the required standards for Church Schools, assessed by the Statutory Inspection of Anglican and Methodist Schools.
+The Governing Board is also responsible for ensuring that the school meets the required standards for Church Schools, assessed by the Statutory Inspection of Anglican and Methodist Schools.

 The Governing Board

 At Hopton Church of England Primary Academy, the members of the Governing Board are:

 Emma Plane - Chair of Governors and Foundation Governor

 Governor appointed by Diocesan Board of Education.
 Term of office until 31/08/2019.
 Business interests: Business Manager and Clerk to the Governors at another school.
 Emma has 2 children in school.

 Headteacher of the school.
 Business interests: Headteacher of the school.

 Governor appointed by Local Authority.
 Term of office until 31/08/2019.
 No business interests.

 Governor appointed by the Bishop.
 Term of office until 31/12/2020.
 No business interests.